anephenix/objection-relations/README.md

 ## Licence and credits

-&copy;2025 Anephenix OÜ.
-Objection-relations is licenced under the MIT Licence.
+&copy;2025 Anephenix Ltd. Objection-relations is licenced under the MIT Licence.